meganrm/cell-catalog-2.1/src/pages/diseases/cardiomyopathy-skeletal.md

 templateKey: disease
 name: Skeletal Myopathy
 gene: MYH3
-status: Coming soon
+status: Available
-acknowledgements: These lines were generated at Allen Institute and released to a group of collaborators to perform preliminary studies.
-We would like to thank the following: David Mack, PhD, *University of Washington*
+acknowledgements: These lines were generated at Allen Institute and released to a group of collaborators to perform skeletal differentiation.
+We would like to thank the following: Alina Greimal, BS, Christian Mandrycky, PhD and David Mack, PhD *Institute for Stem Cell & Regenerative Medicine (ISCRM) at the University of Washington*
 ---